Clinical Skills Development

 - actions you can take to develop your specific skills and realistic timeframes for developing your skills

 It may well be that a competency framework exists for aspects of your work or professional group - this can become the template that you follow in your Flying Start NHS® year.
 Alternatively, you may decide with your mentor that you will build up your skills and experience in a planned way over the course of this year for example gradually increasing the complexity of cases you deal with.

 - Clinical Skills Online St George's Educational Technology Unit has videos about a range of specific skills.

 - The Post Registration Career Development Framework for Nurse Midwives and Allied Health Professionals will help you to assess learning needs and plan for your continuing development.

 In this section you have identified clinical skills and possibly other learning needs.
 You will need to meet these needs in order for you to carry out your post safely and effectively.

 Record what you have learned in this section or include your notes in your portfolio.

-Use the information you have gathered completing this section, to compile an action plan to help guide you in developing your skills.
+Use the information you have gathered completing this section to compile an action plan to help guide you in developing your skills in the following way.